Almost coherent modules and almost coherent sheaves: Introduction

-Another family of sheaves for which we can establish a good behaviour of ``nearby cycles'' is sheaves of the form $\F\otimes \O_{X^\diam}^+/p$ for a Zariski-constructible \'etale sheaf of $\bf{F}_p$-modules (see Definition~\ref{defn:zc}).
-Namely, in this case we can get a better cohomological bound, and also show that nearby cycles almost commute with proper base change as this happens in algebraic geometry.
+Another family of sheaves for which we can establish a good behavior of ``nearby cycles'' is given by sheaves of the form $\F\otimes \O_{X^\diam}^+/p$ for a Zariski-constructible \'etale sheaf of $\bf{F}_p$-modules (see Definition~\ref{defn:zc}).
+Namely, in this case, we can get a better cohomological bound and show that nearby cycles almost commute with proper base change, as this happens in algebraic geometry.